marcinstepienpython/milestone_final/README.md

 ## UX

-The Monkees website is a simple design consising of three sections.
+The adart auction place is a simple design portal consisting of:

 THE LAYOUT: